SuSonicTH/zigluastrip/README.md

 ## zig module
 To use this as a module in you project create a `build.zig.zon` file, adding zigLuaStrip as dependency.

-The url and hash are from the current master version, tested with zig 0.11.0
+The url and hash are from the current master version, tested with zig master (upcomming 0.12.0)

 ```zig
 .{